spinnaker/spinnaker.io/content/en/docs/guides/spin/pipeline-templates/_index.md

 ## Overview

-Once you have `spin` install and configured, you can use it to start managing your managed pipeline templates (MPT).
-Note that currently only v2 pipeline templates are supported from `spin`.
+>Note: `spin` only supports pipeline templates v2.

 `spin` can manage the whole lifecycle of your v2 pipeline templates: